u1i/TXTpresso/README.md

 # TXTpresso

-TXTpresso is an unconventional and experimental project aimed at exploring the possibilities of using DNS protocol and TXT records with zero-second TTL for lightweight API-like data communication.
+TXTpresso is an unconventional and experimental project aimed at exploring the possibilities of using the DNS protocol and TXT records with zero-second TTL for lightweight API-like data communication.
 Welcome to the geeky side of internet protocols!

 # Example